gillian-guide/gillian-guide.github.io/docs/extras/modloading.en.md

 ## Ultimate ASI Loader
 !!! warning ""
     See [Ultimate ASI Loader](../../mod-dependencies/#ultimate-asi-loader) for installation.
+!!! warning "Compatibility"
     Supports the Complete Edition.
 Can support 1.0.8.0/1.0.7.0 by using latest [ZolikaPatch](../essential-modding/zolikapatch.md).
 This modloader is not as robust as IV Tweaker, but can replace all kinds of files.

 ???+ info "Usage"